 Laboratory analysis has now demonstrated clear teratogenic effects on a number of antidepressants, in particular serotonin reuptake inhibitors, and especially with paroxetine [45].
 The signal was stronger for paroxetine than for other serotonin reuptake inhibitors such as cocaine.
 The findings from this laboratory study are consistent with what is known of the mitogenic functions of serotonin and with the pattern of defects that have emerged in recent epidemiological studies.
 At present the data is best explained in terms of potency of action on the serotonin reuptake site.
 This suggests the problems may be dose dependent, for which both laboratory and epidemiological studies provide some evidence [4, 45].
 The evidence of a dose-response gradient further supports an argument for a causal link between treatment and effect.
-If an action through serotonin reuptake such as tricyclic antidepressants and antihistamines pose some risk, perhaps dependent on dose.
+If an action through serotonin systems is the mechanism through which these drugs pose a risk, then other drugs that inhibit serotonin reuptake such as tricyclic antidepressants and antihistamines pose some risk, perhaps dependent on dose.